benbrastmckie/VSCodium/README.md

 The `latex` subdirectory contains the class files which you can use to typeset LaTeX documents (often provided by journals).
 Alternatively, you can always include the relevant style or class files in the local project directory.

-You are now free to delete the remnants of the 'VSCode' repository that you cloned into 'Downloads' with the following command:
+You are now free to delete the remnants of the 'VSCodium' repository that you cloned into 'Downloads' with the following command:

 ```
-rm -r VSCode
+rm -r VSCodium
 ```

 ### [Linux and Windows](#Table-of-Contents)

 The 'texmf' directory lives in the user's home directory on both Linux and Windows.
-You will need to copy the [texmf](https://github.com/benbrastmckie/VSCode/tree/master/texmf) directory into your home directory if it does not exist already.
+You will need to copy the [texmf](https://github.com/benbrastmckie/VSCodium/tree/master/texmf) directory into your home directory if it does not exist already.
 The best way to do this is to begin by forking this repository on GitHub as described [below](#Git).

 If you don't want to fork this repository, another option is to directly clone this repository, moving the 'texmf' directory to the appropriate location.